Reclaiming the narrative of the First Nations workforce

 Who we are

-Our Centre Director, Professor Nareen Young, is Associate Dean, lndigenous Engagement and Leadership, UTS Business School and Professor, Indigenous Policy (Indigenous Workforce Diversity), Jumbunna Institute.
+Our Centre Director, Professor Nareen Young, is Associate Dean, Indigenous Engagement and Leadership, UTS Business School and Professor, Indigenous Policy (Indigenous Workforce Diversity), Jumbunna Institute.
 Nareen is one of Australia’s leading and most respected workplace diversity practitioners, thinkers and influencers.
-Nareen was first a trade union official and represented women’s employment interests on the Executives of both the ACTU and Unions NSW during this time, lead and managed two Diversity peak bodies (Diversity Council Australia and NSW Working Women’s Centre), with enormous impact and success for nearly 15 years and was then Director and Employment Lead at a large lndigenous consulting firm for three years.
+Nareen was first a trade union official and represented women’s employment interests on the Executives of both the ACTU and Unions NSW during this time, lead and managed two Diversity peak bodies (Diversity Council Australia and NSW Working Women’s Centre), with enormous impact and success for nearly 15 years and was then Director and Employment Lead at a large Indigenous consulting firm for three years.
 She is an Aboriginal descendant from the Sydney area through the Fowler family.

-Joshua Gilbert, Assistant Director, is a socially and commercially focused, Worimi man with extensive experience across lndigenous affairs, the environmental sector and sustainable agriculture.
+Joshua Gilbert, Assistant Director, is a socially and commercially focused, Worimi man with extensive experience across Indigenous affairs, the environmental sector and sustainable agriculture.
 Josh has conducted over a decade of research in the Indigenous employment sector.

 Our Centre is Indigenous-led and supported by an external Indigenous Advisory Council: